ooanishoo/toy-robot-challenge/README.md

   *Note: You can also create your own command file*

-- Run `npm build` to compile Typescript files to Javascript files to dist/ with tsc
+- Run `npm run build` to compile Typescript files to Javascript files to dist/ with tsc